 OECD Guidelines for Multinational Enterprises

-The Guidelines are a set of guidelines for responsible business conduct that governments have addressed to multinational enterprises operating in or from compliant countries.
-The Guidelines are supported by representatives of business, workers' organizations and nongovernmental organizations through the OECD Business and Industry Advisory Committee (BIAC), the OECD Trade Union Advisory Committee (TUAC) and the OECD Watch.
+The Guidelines are a set of guidelines for responsible business actions that governments have addressed to multinational enterprises operating in or from compliant countries.
+The Guidelines are supported by representatives of business, workers.organizations and nongovernmenta.organizations through the OECD Business and Industry Advisory Committee (BIAC), the OECD Trade Union Advisory Committee (TUAC) and the OECD Watch.

 OECD Due Diligence Guide

-The OECD Due Diligence Guide provides practical support for businesses to implement the OECD Guidelines for Multinational Enterprises by providing simple explanations for due diligence and related provisions.
+The OECD Due Diligence Guide provides practical support for businesses while implementing the OECD Guidelines for Multinational Enterprises by providing simple explanations for due diligence and related provisions.

 The OECD's Due Diligence Guide offers entrepreneurs 3 key steps to implement standards.

 As part of the first step, it is proposed to include standards for responsible business conduct in the internal documents of the company, develop internal control systems in accordance with the standards for responsible business conduct, and support the implementation of standards through educational training for employees.
 A senior executive should also be appointed as the one responsible for implementing responsible business policy.
 At the second stage, it is proposed to identify the main risks of violating the standards of responsible business action, eliminate such risks and prevent the formation of such risks in the future, carry out regular monitoring, communicate with stakeholders and make the results of work on issues of responsible business conduct publicly available, and conduct an external audit.

 At the third stage, it is proposed to implement measures to correct past adverse consequences.